-Rating 6 - 1 Description 6 Outstanding quality of procedures and results Outstandingly strong research, also from international perspective.
+Rating 6 - 1 Description Outstanding quality of procedures and results Outstandingly strong research, also from international perspective.
 Attracts great international interest with a wide impact, including publications in leading journals and/or monographs published by leading international publishing houses.
 The research has world leading qualities in its field of science.
 The research focus, key research questions scientific significance, societal impact and innovativeness are of outstanding quality.
 NB!
 In cases where the research is of a national character and, in the judgment of the evaluators, should remain so, the concepts of "international attention" or "international impact" etc. in the grading criteria above may be replaced by "international comparability".
 The ambition to develop the community together is of outstanding quality.
-Please give a special emphasis: in veni-category on the novelty, innovativity and feasibility of the research plan in vidi-category on the quality of the research plan with respect to the leading groups of world in that field of science 5 Excellent quality of procedures and results Research of excellent quality.
+Please give a special emphasis: - in veni-category on the novelty, innovativity and feasibility of the research plan - in vidi-category on the solid basis of the research plan and its potential to develop to world class research - in vici-category on the quality of the research plan with respect to the leading groups of world in that field of science Excellent quality of procedures and results Research of excellent quality.
 Typically published with great impact, also internationally.
 Without doubt, the research has a leading position in its field in Finland.
 The ambition to develop the community together is of excellent quality.
-Please give a special emphasis: in veni-category on the novelty, innovativity and feasibility of the research plan in vidi-category on the solid basis of the research plan and its potential to develop to world class research in vici-category on the quality of the research plan with respect to the leading groups of world in that field of science 4 Very good quality of procedures and results The research is of such very good quality that it attracts wide national and international attention.
+Please give a special emphasis: - in veni-category on the novelty, innovativity and feasibility of the research plan - in vidi-category on the solid basis of the research plan and its potential to develop to world class research - in vici-category on the quality of the research plan with respect to the leading groups of world in that field of science Very good quality of procedures and results The research is of such very good quality that it attracts wide national and international attention.
 The ambition to develop the community together is of very good quality.
-Please give a special emphasis: in veni-category on the novelty, innovativity and feasibility of the research plan in vidi-category on the solid basis of the research plan and its potential to develop to world class research in vici-category on the quality of the research plan with respect to the leading groups of world in that field of science Good research attracting mainly national attention but possessing international potential, extraordinarily high relevance may motivate good
+Please give a special emphasis: - in veni-category on the novelty, innovativity and feasibility of the research plan - in vidi-category on the solid basis of the research plan and its potential to develop to world class research - in vici-category on the quality of the research plan with respect to the leading groups of world in that field of science Good research attracting mainly national attention but possessing international potential, extraordinarily high relevance may motivate good